leanprover-community/blog/posts/lte-examples.md

   Condensed.{0} Ab.{1} :=
 ⟨F,hF⟩
 ```
-TODO: Reorganize the profinite example file to match this.

 ## A comment on universes
 One last comment about universes is warranted in this section.